celo-org/docs/blog/how_to_write_unit_testing_for_smart_contracts_with_truffle.md

 ---
-title: Unit Testing with Truffle and Celo description:How to Write Unit Testing for Smart Contracts with Truffle
+title: Unit Testing with Truffle and Celo
+description: How to Write Unit Testing for Smart Contracts with Truffle

 authors:
   - name: Mayowa Julius Ogungbola